resources > mn elections

 Local government can also impact how animals are treated.
 From city council members and county commissioners who pass local ordinances to County Sheriffs who investigate cruelty complaints to County Attorneys who charge and prosecute cases, those elected to local government also guide the treatment of animals.
-Who won these offices (in the November 4, 2014 election) can be found on the links below.

 Specific links (all links below can be found on the link above):

 Every ten years following the Census, political districts are redrawn to ensure fair representation based on the new population of each district.
 Links below show the new political districts and offer further explanation: